Legalising assisted dying: Please urge your MP to consider the implications for seriously ill children and young people

 At Together for Short Lives, we do not have a single agreed view about the ethical or moral philosophical basis for assisted dying or assisted suicide.
 We represent those who support the general purpose, some who oppose it and some who are uncertain.

 However, if assisted dying were to be legalised, there would be significant implications for seriously ill children, young people, their families, and the professionals who provide care and support.
+We have identified a number of areas where we think the bill could be improved.

 Why your voice matters